MartinPetricko/laravel-database-mail/README.md

     /**
      * Resolvers are used to automatically resolve properties of the event.
-     * This structured list of properties can be later shown to user
+     * This property definitions can be later shown to user as available
-     * as available variables that can be used in the mail template.
+     * variables that can be used in the mail template.
      */
     'resolvers' => [
         \MartinPetricko\LaravelDatabaseMail\Properties\Resolvers\EloquentResolver::class,